-Hendershot, Cannon & Hisey, P.C. is well-versed in the complex laws surrounding the health care industry, as well as the practical needs health care providers of all types have when starting or making structural changes to their businesses.
+Hendershot, Cowart & Hisey, P.C. is well-versed in the complex laws surrounding the health care industry, as well as the practical needs health care providers of all types have when starting or making structural changes to their businesses.
 Over 26+ years, we have earned a reputation as one of Texas' preeminent law firms handling setups, mergers, and acquisitions of medical practices for healthcare professionals.
 Because of our knowledge and experience, other attorneys routinely refer their most complex health care matters to our firm.

 Managing the liabilities of a health care practice demands a client-specific focus on all relevant legal issues, including those involving choice of entity, real estate transactions, employment relationships, and contractual agreements.
 Navigating these issues during a set-up or merger also requires effective risk-management and compliance with regulations tailored to the unique needs of a practice.